axoflow/axosyslog-core-docs/content/docs/chapter-concepts/concepts-message-structure/concepts-message-ietfsyslog/_index.md

 {{% alert title="Note" color="info" %}}

-The syslog-ng application supports other timestamp formats as well, like ISO, or the PIX extended format.
+The {{% param "product.ose" %}} application supports other timestamp formats as well, like ISO, or the PIX extended format.
 The timestamp used in the IETF-syslog protocol is derived from RFC3339, which is based on ISO8601.
 For details, see the `ts-format()` option in {{% xref "/docs/chapter-global-options/reference-options/_index.md" %}}.

 {{% /alert %}}